AdmiralSoviet/purplebot/README.md

 # purplebot
-A discord bot written in Node.js
+A discord bot written in Node.js.
+More will be written later.